migupl/where-was-the-photo-taken/README.md

-# A photo location solution
+# Another way to view photos on a map

-Behind this solution is the location of the photo on a map based on its GPS metadata and adding information about it.
+Behind this solution is the location of the photo on a map based on its GPS metadata and the ability to add information about it afterwards.

 For this we will combine the following Web Components:
 - [Dropping a photo and getting EXIF data](https://github.com/migupl/drop-photo-get-exif-data)